TheReverendB/avrae-repo/SimpleMagicItems/nPrayerBeads.md

 An alias for the Neclace of Prayer Beads.

 **April 2024 Update:**  Should support changes for the 2024 version of this item.
+Check your _version_ in `!servsettings` and `!csettings` if the alias is not allowing you to choose the beads for your version.

 `!nPrayerBeads roll new`
 Rolls randomly for the beads on your necklace.